ADD CONDITION

 Drug Overview

-Amazon Basic Care Honey Lemon Cough Drops are designed to temporarily relieve coughs that may occur with a cold, as well as provide relief for occasional minor throat irritation and soreness.
-These cough drops can be a soothing option when you're feeling under the weather, helping to ease discomfort and make you feel more comfortable.
+Amazon Basic Care Honey Lemon Cough Drops are designed to temporarily relieve coughs that may occur with a cold, as well as soothe occasional minor throat irritation and soreness.
+These cough drops provide a comforting option when you're feeling under the weather, helping to ease discomfort and make it easier for you to go about your day.

 Uses